Chris Hero: Other media

-Spradlin appeared on Australian program Border Security: Australia's Front Line in 2010, a weekly television documentary program that details real and potential immigration and custom infringements at airports and seaports across Australia.
+Spradlin appeared on Australian program Border Security: Australia's Front Line in 2009, a weekly television documentary program that details real and potential immigration and custom infringements at airports and seaports across Australia.
 On December 18, 2008, Spradlin had entered Australia under a tourist visa, which does not permit participating in paid or unpaid performances, even though he was planning to perform, defending his PWG World Championship in the PWA Queensland wrestling show the next day.
 Spradlin cooperated with the immigration officials and after four hours was permitted to leave the airport and enter the country after the event organiser agreed to sponsor him on an entertainment visa, which was approved by immigration.

 Spradlin also appeared in a music video for the song "The Ballad of Moose Bruce" by Indie band Born Ruffians.
 The video features Hero performing his signature moves the rolling elbow and moonsault in slow motion.

 Spradlin, going by the ring name Chris Hero, appears on WWE Home Video's CM Punk – Best in the World DVD documentary, where he talks about competing against CM Punk during their independent circuit days.

 Spradlin, as Kassius Ohno, made his WWE video game debut as a playable character in WWE 2K18, and subsequently appears in its sequels WWE 2K19 and WWE 2K20.

 Personal life

 Spradlin is a fan of hip hop music and basketball, the latter of which has been the inspiration for much of his ring attire.
 He is engaged to fellow professional wrestler Rachael Ellering.
-His mother, Mary Lou (née Shawen), passed away on November 19 2024, aged 76, following a bout with cancer.